ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 ### Pinning NFT data to a remote service

 When you add data to IPFS, it first gets added to your local IPFS node, which advertises the CID of the data to the IPFS network.
 This lets anyone request the data by looking up the CID and connecting to your node directly.
 Once they've done so, their IPFS node will hold onto a copy temporarily, which helps speed up access to the data if another node requests it.
-However, by default, these extra copies will eventually expire, so that people running IPFS don't use up all of their storage space.
+However, by default, these extra copies will eventually expire so that people running IPFS don't use up all of their storage space.

 When minting NFTs, we generally want our data to be at least as _durable_ as the blockchain platform the token was minted on, and we want it to be available all the time and across the globe.